-Dynamic Fair Division with Partial Information^{}
+Dynamic Fair Division with Partial Information

-Gerdus Benadè Boston University benade@bu.edu Daniel Halpern Harvard University dhalpern@g.harvard.edu Alexandros Psomas Purdue University apsomas@cs.perdue.edu
+Gerdus Benadè Boston University, Boston, MA benade@bu.edu

+Daniel Halpern Harvard University, Cambridge, MA, dhalpern@g.harvard.edu

+Alexandros Psomas Purdue University, West Lafayette, IN, apsomas@cs.perdue.edu
-Abstract

 We consider the fundamental problem of fairly and efficiently allocating T indivisible items among n agents with additive preferences.
-The items become available over a sequence of rounds, and every item must be allocated immediately and irrevocably before the next one arrives.
-Previous work shows that when the agents' valuations for the items are drawn from known distributions, it is possible (under mild technical assumptions) to find allocations that are envy-free with high probability and Pareto efficient ex-post.
+Items become available over a sequence of rounds, and every item must be allocated immediately and irrevocably before the next one arrives.
+Previous work shows that when the agents' valuations for the items are drawn from known distributions, it is possible (under mild assumptions) to find allocations that are envy-free with high probability and Pareto efficient ex-post.
+However, this requires that agents accurately report their values to the algorithm, which rarely happens in practice.

-We study a partial-information setting, where it is possible to elicit ordinal but not cardinal information.
-When a new item arrives, the algorithm can query each agent for the relative rank of this item with respect to a subset of the past items.
-When values are drawn from i.i.d. distributions, we give an algorithm that is envy-free and $(1 - \epsilon)$ -welfare-maximizing with high probability.
+We study a partial-information setting, where true item values are hidden from the algorithm and it is only possible to elicit ordinal information in the form of a ranking or pairwise comparison relative to prior items.
+When values are drawn from i.i.d. distributions, or correlated distributions consisting of a shared common value for each item with i.i.d. noise, we give an algorithm that is envy-free and $(1 - \epsilon)$ -welfare-maximizing with high probability.
 We provide similar guarantees (envy-freeness and a constant approximation to welfare with high probability) even with minimally expressive queries that ask for a comparison to a single previous item.
 For independent but non-identical agents, we obtain envy-freeness and a constant approximation to Pareto efficiency with high probability.
-We prove that all our results are asymptotically tight.
+Our results are asymptotically tight.
+A computational study on synthetic and real-world value distributions shows that envy-freeness and efficiency can be achieved on practical time-horizons.